Film and Media Studies

 Our alumni have gone on to a variety of careers, including filmmaker, cinematographer, producer, film reviewer, and professor.
 Their employers include PBS, the History Channel, A&E, and Vanderbilt University.

-If you are interested in additional information about Film and Media Studies, please contact coordinator Prof. Maggie McCarthy, at 704-894-2266.
+If you are interested in additional information about Film and Media Studies, please contact coordinator Prof. Maggie McCarthy at email@example.com or 704-894-2266.